baumhoto/FSBingMapsConnect/README.md

 Windows Maps app should be placed on a second monitor though it will also work with only one (disable Keep FS Window Focused) to keep the Maps app in Front.
 It also works using another PC (see description below)

+## Installation

-Get latest version from releases page: https://github.com/baumhoto/FSBingMapsConnect/releases
+Get latest version from releases page: https://github.com/baumhoto/FSBingMapsConnect/releases  ,download zip file and extract it.
+Double-Click *FSBingMapsConnect.exe*, Windows SmartScreen might give you a warning as the executable is not signed.
+Click on "More Info" and then on the "Run anyway".

 ## Settings